How to Start an LLC in Arizona: Step-by-Step Guide

 Step 4: Publish a Notice of the Filing of the Articles of Organization

 Arizona is one of three states that have a mandatory publication requirement for LLCs.
-Other states include New York and Nebraska.
+The other states with similar requirements are New York and Nebraska.

 After the state approves your formation documents, the ACC will tell you if you need to publish notice.
 That’s typically the case for articles of organizations.